Strike (attack): Side kick

 The side kick refers to a kick that is delivered sideways in relation to the body of the practitioner.
 There are two areas that are commonly used as impact points in sidekicks: the heel of the foot and the outer edge of the foot.
 The heel is more suited to hard targets such as the ribs, stomach, jaw, temple and chest.
 A sidekick is performed by first chambering the kicking leg diagonally across the body, then extending the leg in a linear fashion toward the target, while flexing the abdominals.

 Roundhouse kick

-Also referred to as a round kick, this is the most commonly used kick in combat sports due to its power and ease of use.
+Also referred to as a round kick, or turning kick, this is the most commonly used kick in combat sports due to its power and ease of use.
 In most traditional martial arts, the instep is used to strike, whereas in Muay Thai, kickboxing and mixed martial arts the shin is used.
 To execute, the attacker swings their leg sideways in a circular motion, kicking the opponent's side with the front of the leg, usually with the instep, ball of the foot, toe, or shin.
 An important variation is the downward roundhouse kick, nicknamed the Brazilian Kick from recent MMA use: A more pronounced twist of the hips allows for a downward end of the trajectory of the kick that is very deceiving.